grantdavis303/taper/README.md

 ### About

-This is an application.
+Taper is a web application designed to track a user's alcohol consumption.

 ### How It Works

-This is how the app works.
+I truthfully don't know how the app works.
+Sike - coming soon.

 ### Versions